jspecify/jspecify/docs/docs/spec.md

 > nullness portion of the type.

-For our purposes, base types (and thus augmented types) include not just class and interface types, array types, and type variables but also [intersection types] and the null type.
+For our purposes, base types (and thus augmented types) include not just class types, array types, and type variables but also [intersection types] and the null type.

 > This spec aims to define rules for augmented types compatible with those that
 > the JLS defines for base types.